 Inside your home, leaks can happen anywhere, especially in hard-to-reach places that you wouldn’t expect.
 Some examples are tiny leaks in bathroom plumbing or leaks in a toilet.
 Both of these leaks are easy to overlook unless you know where to look.
 Bieg Plumbing can give you a comprehensive diagnosis of exactly where your problem has occurred, but before we arrive, here are a few tips on how to find an indoor leak.

+- Start with the lowest areas of a building.
 As a general rule, always start looking for leaks at the lowest level of a structure, such as a basement or a crawl space.
 Leaks in basements have a tendency to pool on the ground, which can seep into wall baseboards.
 If walls have already started to crack and buckle near the baseboards, call Bieg Plumbing ASAP as this may signal a greater problem with your plumbing.
-In the worst case scenario, damage to baseboards may be a sign of foundation damage caused by underground leaking.
+In the worst-case scenario, damage to baseboards may be a sign of foundation damage caused by underground leaking.

 Leaks outdoors often occur at fixtures that connect to your community’s potable water supply.
 Among many other possibilities, swimming pools, sprinkler systems, and spigots are notorious sources of outdoor leaks.

+- Check pool pumps and sprinklers.
 Without proper irrigation, a swimming pool or a sprinkler system can be the source of leaks.
 Outdoors leaks often have no visible symptoms, such as soft, muddy ground.
 An underground outdoor leak can spill dozens of gallons of water per hour without a single sign that something is wrong.
-That sign for the unlucky few is structural damage to a building’s foundation, so if you have any concern about an outdoor leak, call us ASAP.
+That sign for the unlucky few is structural damage to a building’s foundation, so if you have any concerns about an outdoor leak, call us ASAP.